StudyFrenchSpanish

 You can study whenever and wherever you want at your own pace.
 You can jump right back into the next lesson or check out any previous one for revision.

-You need a smartphone, internet access, and an email account, which most people have these days.
+You need a smartphone, internet access, and an email account, which most people have nowadays.

 2. Everything is Free on Duolingo!

 It is absolutely free, and you can access everything.
-And that’s what makes it the most popular education learning platform on earth.
+And that makes it the most popular education learning platform on earth.

 Let’s face it — many people want to learn a language but cannot afford it.